enescualexandru/url-shortener/README.md

 - we are using a server-side Java template engine, namely Thymeleaf, for easy and enjoyable testing(within the scope of this app).
 The application can be easily converted to a Rest API.
 - for unit testing, we are using an in memory db - h2
-- `Redis` is used for caching, `lazy loading ` as the caching strategy
+- `Redis` is used for caching, `lazy loading ` as the caching strategy(cache on retrieval, evict on save/update/delete)

 ---